 Le Petit Nice-Passedat

 Le Petit Nice is undoubtedly one of France’s finest restaurants, a testament to the legendary culinary skills of owner Gérald Passédat.
 Indeed, the setting alone means that Le Petit Nice is worthy of a special detour: nestled into the rocks above a small cove, Le Petit Nice is an idyllic hideaway and undoubtedly the most romantic of all the world’s three-Michelin-starred restaurants.
-Renowned for his sophisticated and playful interpretations of traditional Provencal dishes, Passédat is famous for his signature “Bouille-Abaisse,” which is a three-tier dish composed of raw shellfish, shallow-water fish, and deep-water species – it must be tried at least once in every gastronome’s lifetime.
-As you’d expect, the service at Le Petit Nice is equally as refined – professional, courteous, and incredibly attentive.
+Renowned for his sophisticated and playful interpretations of traditional Provencal dishes, Passédat is famous for his signature “Bouille-Abaisse,” a three-tier dish composed of raw shellfish, shallow-water fish, and deep-water species – it must be tried at least once in every gastronome’s lifetime.
+As you’d expect, Le Petit Nice’s service is equally as refined – professional, courteous, and incredibly attentive.
 And then there’s the wine list, an expertly curated homage to both the famous Chateau of Champagne, Bordeaux, and Burgundy, and to the wonderful diversity of the Provence region itself.

 Address: 138 Quai du Port, 13002 Marseille – directions